-HB 5 has passed the legislature and will go to the Governor.
-We urge Governor Beshear to Veto HB 5, an omnibus crime bill that will criminalizes homelessness and cause unnecessary harm to Kentuckians.
+HB 5, an omnibus crime bill that will criminalizes homelessness and cause unnecessary harm to Kentuckians, has become law.
 Read more here.

 2024 State Advocacy Agenda 2024 Bill Tracker